sprblm/dots-patterns/patterns/cautious-optimism/index.md

 The "tit for tat" strategy

-See [network health indicators](patterns/network-health-indicator.md) for one implementation strategy, tracking how long peers share data to determine whether to share with them in the future
+See [[network health indicator|network health indicators]] for one implementation strategy, tracking how long peers share data to determine whether to share with them in the future